Legal responsibilities and national guidelines for schools on attendance

 Schools, along with parents and guardians, are legally responsible for making sure students attend school.

-Schools are responsible for the first response to any absences.
-Schools must:
+Your school is responsible for the first response to any absences.

 - have an attendance management policy

-- communicate their attendance rules to students and their families
+- communicate your attendance rules to students and their families

 - follow up on absences